 SUM is permitted by Home Land Security to issue I-20s.
 However, the U.S. Embassy has the final authority for issuance.
-SUM does not provide English training for international students who lack the English language skills required to pass the TOEFL (see item three below).
-SUM will assist the international student with securing his or her I-20, but the student is responsible for all financial requirements and fees.
+SUM does not provide English training for International students who lack the English language skills required to pass the TOEFL (see item three below).
+SUM will assist the International student with securing the I-20, but the student is responsible for all financial requirements and fees.
 According to the US Immigration and Customs Enforcement:

-- 1. Nonimmigrant students must enroll in a full course of study each session in order to maintain status. - Undergraduate studies 12 credit hours per term - Post graduate studies and seminaries 9 credit hours per term - 2.
-Students may count no more than the equivalent of one class, or three credits, of online or distance-learning courses per session toward the full course of study.
+- 1. Nonimmigrant students must enroll in a full course of study each session in order to maintain status. - Undergraduate studies: 12 credit hours per term - Post graduate studies and seminaries: 9 credit hours per term - 2.
+Students may count no more than the equivalent of one (1) class, or three (3) credits, of online or distance-learning courses per session toward the full course of study.

-If an International Student wants to pursue a degree with SUM from within the United States, he or she may go full-time, 9 credits per term, living at the main campus in El Dorado Hills, CA.
+If an International student wants to pursue a degree with SUM from within the United States, the student may go full-time, nine (9) credits per term, living at the Main Campus in El Dorado Hills, CA.

-Additionally, International Students are required to meet all admissions standards for SUM as well as the following requirements:
+Additionally, International students are required to meet all admissions standards for SUM as well as the following requirements:

-- 1. Submit annual financial certification showing financial sponsorship for the duration of the academic program. - 2.
-International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the Admissions Office.
+1. Submit annual financial certification showing financial sponsorship for the duration of the academic program.

+- 2. International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the Admissions Office.
 A score of at least 550 (PBT) and 80 (iBT) is required for admission.
-All students who have not completed English 101 (Composition I)) are required to take the English placement exam at the SUM campus.
+All students who have not completed English 101 (Composition I)) are required to take the English placement exam at the SUM Main Campus.
 Students needing remedial work are required to complete English Foundations before enrolling in English Composition I College. - 3.
 International transfer students must provide evidence of good standing from any previous college in order to transfer to SUM. - 4.
-Notification must be made to the U.S. Immigration and Naturalization Service concerning any change of an International Student's status. - 5.
-International Students must show proof of financial ability to pay for school costs plus living expenses before an I-20 is issued.
-For estimated costs of attendance, please sum.edu/tuition. - 6.
-International students must maintain at least 9 credits each term.
+Notification must be made to the U.S. Immigration and Naturalization Service concerning any change of an International student's status. - 5.
+International students must show proof of financial ability to pay for school costs plus living expenses before an I-20 is issued.
+For estimated costs of attendance, please visit sum.edu/tuition. - 6.
+International students must maintain at least 10 credits (undergraduate) or 6 credits (graduate) each term.